 Part of each day is set aside for writing.
 You will have a desk in your room where you can work privately, and there are a number of spaces on site.

 Will we be attending classes every day?

 No. Although the programme is intensive, it is designed to provide an experience that develops the writer as a whole.
-This means you will have time to read and write, time to visit with other participants, time to take walks or go into the nearby town of Lumsden.
+This means you will have time to read and write, time to visit with other participants, time to take walks or go into the nearby town-sites.

-What is the difference between a workshop and a colloquia?
+What is the difference between a workshop and a colloquium?